miguelMartinezL/web-server/README.md

-# Web Server to Practie
+# Web Server with nginx to Practie

 for now this is a simple server.
 To build and run the docker image run: